 Review and Reporting on the Approved Aircraft Noise Categorisation Scheme

-Following implementation of the Aircraft Noise Categorisation Scheme approved pursuant to Condition 18:
+Following approval of the Aircraft Noise Categorisation Scheme approved pursuant to Condition 18:

 a report shall be submitted to the local planning authority annually on 1 June or the first working day thereafter as part of the Annual Performance Report on the performance and/or compliance with the approved Aircraft Noise Categorisation Scheme during the previous calendar year; and

-the approved Aircraft Noise Categorisation Scheme shall be reviewed every 5th year following the implementation of this planning permission.
+the approved Aircraft Noise Categorisation Scheme shall be reviewed not later than the 5th year after approval and every 5th year thereafter.
 The reviews shall be submitted to the local planning authority within 3 months of such review dates for written approval and implemented in accordance with an approved timeframe and maintained thereafter.

 Reason: In the interests of limiting the number of aircraft movements in order to protect the amenity of current and future occupants and neighbours